jake-chipps/friendometer/README.md

 # Standards of Practice

 ## Getting Started
 To edit the lessons in this curriculum, go to the [lessons folder](./_docs/lessons/).
-To preview changes, [go to the website](https://montanastorytelling.github.io/ledger-art/).
+To preview changes, [go to the website](https://montanastorytelling.github.io/ledger-art/) (changes may take up to a minute; you may need to refresh).

 ## Member Comments
 To add yourself as a member who can comment: